Kona

 Backups and recovery

-A separate off-site backup target over Syncthing to an out-of-site NAS is the next addition on this side.
-That NAS doesn't run a web server or take traffic, it's just cold storage for the SQL dumps and the kopia archives.
+What's still missing is distance.
+Every copy above lives on the premises.
+True off-site replication, a copy that survives the building, is the next addition on this side.
 After that, a small off-site standby server will come online that can serve the core rescue workflows (applications, medical records, photo uploads) at reduced capacity if the primary site is offline.
 It won't run the AI pieces, so AI-assisted features fall back to a simpler path there.

 Security